 The mortgage interest deduction fails to promote homeownership, its purported reason for being.
 That’s because the deduction mostly helps those who do not need help affording a home.

-Senate Bill 852 enacts a common-sense reform of this costly, inequitable, and ineffective housing subsidy.
+House Bill 2578 and Senate Bill 852 enacts a common-sense reform of this costly, inequitable, and ineffective housing subsidy.
 It phases out the mortgage interest deduction for the richest 5 percent of homeowners and ends it for vacation homes.
 This saves nearly $200 million in a single budget period.
 The bill invests these savings in homeownership opportunities and homelessness prevention.

 Tell lawmakers to support an equitable reform of Oregon’s biggest housing subsidy, so that our state can make serious investments in affordable housing.